tracychowst/Pizzeria-Project/README.md

 ## About the Dataset
 The dataset is proprietary and not accessible to the public.

+There are a total of 10 CSV files: address, customers, ingredient, inventory, item, orders, recipe, rota, shift and staff.

 ## Overview of Business Questions
 In each dashboard, the following questions are addressed: